cyclr/docs/pages/v2/05-application-connectors/information/bigquery-information.md

 {::options parse_block_html="true" /}
 <section class="card">

-## Create a Table Custom Object
+## Create a Table Custom Object Category

-To access each table within a project and dataset, you can create a Custom Object.
-If you create multiple custom objects, you can have multiple tables under a single connector installation.
+You can create a Custom Object Category to access each table within a project and dataset as it's own method category.
+Create multiple Custom Object Categories to access multiple tables under a single connector installation.

 > **Warning**: You need to install the Google BigQuery connector with a [**Project ID** and **Dataset ID**](bigquery-connector) for table custom objects to function.